Arraying/Arraying.de/content/posts/markword.md

 - **Use your tools!** This may be ironic since I wasn't able to utilize `lldb` successfully, but debugging tools are incredibly useful.
 At least get familiar with the basics, they're not as hard and scary as they seem.

 I think I can attribute my success in this instance to asking the right questions to the right people.
 I'm not great at debugging, but a lot of people around me are and were glad to help.
 Thank you to all my colleagues for helping me out when I was stuck, and answering my many questions.
 I'm extremely grateful to be able to learn from you.

+---

+### Edited 2025-12-27

+- Pointed out that `malloc` isn't guaranteed 16-byte aligned on all platforms.
+- Various language fixes.
+- Updated an `AAAAVSLL` to `AAAAVSTT` to be consistent with prior notation.